Policies on Intellectual Property: Ownership and Commercial Development

 4.17.
 Distribution Of Computer Software For Research Purposes

-The distribution of MSSM owned computer software to colleagues for research purposes must be coordinated with the OTBD if the software has potential commercial value, if the principal investigator wishes to control subsequent use, or if it is subject to the terms of a sponsored research agreement.
-The OTBD will provide wording for the distribution agreement necessary to preserve commercial value and will arrange for trademark and copyright registration as appropriate.
+The distribution of ISMMS owned computer software to colleagues for research purposes must be coordinated with MSIP if the software has potential commercial value, if the principal investigator wishes to control subsequent use, or if it is subject to the terms of a sponsored research agreement.
+MSIP will provide wording for the distribution agreement necessary to preserve commercial value and will arrange for trademark and copyright registration as appropriate.

 4.18.
 Other TRP